 However, it is unclear exactly how these solve the inconsistency as each denies the existence of a permanent and unchanging substance that meets the criterion of a soul.

 From this brief introduction, we get a taste of the variety of concepts of the soul in the world traditions.
-Besides some level of agreement that the soul is immaterial and distinct from the body, it may be perceived as ideal or form, unique to humans or possessed by all living things, readily separable from or permanently united with the body, individual or participating in a universal spirit, and in the case of Buddhism – perhaps indefinable or even an illusion (although a necessary one).
+Besides some level of agreement that the soul is immaterial and distinct from the body, there are significant distinctions.
+It may be perceived as ideal or form, unique to humans or possessed by all living things, readily separable from or permanently united with the body, individual or participating in a universal spirit, and in the case of Buddhism – perhaps indefinable or even an illusion (although a necessary one).

 So our task in addition to deciding on the rationality of belief in the soul is to characterize it based on these and other propositions.
 Next we will take up arguments and other warrants for belief in the soul.